-Philippines Islands Venomous Spiders and Poisonous Snakes and Other Dangerous Animals and Insects.
+Philippines Islands Venomous Snakes and Poisonous Spiders and Other Dangerous Animals and Insects.

 Are there snakes in the Philippines ?
 Yes, and they can be deadly to unwary travelers.

-The island nation known as the Philippines, are a collection of over 7100 islands.
+The island nation known as the Philippines, are a collection of over 7100 islands, each a beautiful island paradise..

 The hot and humid tropical climate makes many of the islands ideal breeding grounds for many venomous and poisonous snakes, spiders, and other biting, stinging and possibly life threatening animals.